 Dr. Beryl Hoffman is an Associate Professor of Computer Information Technology at Elms College in Chicopee, MA.

-She has over 18 years of teaching experience in computer science and programming.
-The author of C++ Programming for Beginners, she enjoys designing curriculum and teaching all ages.
+She has over 18 years of teaching experience in computer science and programming and is the author of C++ Programming for Beginners.

 Cyber Security, mobile apps, and robotics are some of her recent topics of interest.
 Beryl also leads Professional Development trainings for the Mobile Computer Science Principles course.